syrianarchive/syrianarchive-investigations/investigations/kiwanhospital.md

 <iframe frameborder="0" class="juxtapose" width="100%" height="516.4985451018429" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=8b262872-a03b-11ea-a7cb-0edaf8f81e27"></iframe>

 *Satellite imagery from Digital Globe from before and after the attack corroborates the time of the attack as well as the extent of damage.
-The northern block of the facility, shown as destroyed and collaposed in images taken by the investigations team found online, is visible in satellite imagery from before the attack and is gone in satellite imagery taken after the attack, further corroborating the severe damage to the facility.*
+The northern block of the facility, shown as destroyed and collaposed in images taken by the investigations team and found online, is visible in satellite imagery from before the attack and is gone in satellite imagery taken after the attack, further corroborating the severe damage to the hospital.*

 Corroborating Qarat's estimates of the time of attack, posts by [Syria TV](https://www.facebook.com/syrtelevision/photos/a.724676267727930/1233223020206583/?type=3&theater), [Effect Network](https://www.facebook.com/effectnetworksy/posts/1158739054518143), [Aleppo Media Center](https://www.facebook.com/AleppoAMC/posts/943320509378985?__xts__[0]=68.ARBYOb8nucDAjLUI-2aXbCFtGGXS50rWoqdRWH1ubOJD_FX-tFfaveJ3br_fK8JMTryClDm59XgLjFDfYvo8wAujXedkmci08X-0VIyV-95dDpMCnAG5xmn6goYBrzhxjTx7RTRAcieuFsUt5FvuwEFPBQwIjwL2loKoEf0Nrzk-rm3E_EsD49WUxmA3vZmXd27_r1cgxN4dKy5wNYMHeNQg7rXZme8YBAjTQCBXZhAVW93XeFGpr40fwWrI3d_CvBT4YmaE4LjKW4O1mLz0SpRU-37sGyVLFTKn24R3oESof5B9i2g5pcopAwO56ZYWv_FZuPVCfdLNcNm5fy0&__tn__=-R), and the media activist [Ubaida Dandoush](https://www.facebook.com/permalink.php?story_fbid=953204398385456&id=100010877139589) at around 21:50 alert of an attack, some claimed by "Russian warplanes," on Kiwan Charitable Hospital.
-Additionally, a [video interview](https://youtu.be/o085x5QxTH0) with a member of the local Civil Defense posted by the Civil Defense confirmed the time of the strike as on November 24 at 21:20.
+Additionally, a [video interview](https://youtu.be/o085x5QxTH0), posted by the Civil Defense, with a member of the local Civil Defense confirmed the time of the strike as on November 24 at 21:20.
 The team member mentioned that the time of 21:20 matches observations by the Civil Defense of a Russian aircraft above the village at 21:15.
 In the interview, the member additionally discussed the evacuation of hospital patients and staff as well as the extensive destruction to the facility from the attack.

 In an additional interivew conducted by the investigations team, Pharmacist Raed Khatib, who works in a private pharmacy near the hospital, confirmed that a Russian plane targeted the facility on November 24 between 21:00 and 21:30 pushing the facility out of service.
 Mentioning the preceding attack on Kafr Awid and the subsequent warnings from flight observatories, Khatib also confirmed the evacuation of the hospital around a half hour before the attack.